Charl420/Charl420/README.md

 <details>
 <summary>📁 My Organisations</summary>
 <br>
-   I am the founder of 3 organisations here on Github (although 1 is inactive).
+   I am members of a few organisations.
+Here is a list.

    | Organisation Name | Active (Yes or No) |
    | :--- | :--- |